nayere6342/sep11-freedom-project/tool/learning-log.md

 * This section of the code is for keybinds.

-* It firsts creates the player model then adds movement commands.
+* It first creates the player model then adds movement commands.

 * Such as _'PLAYER_SPEED'_ left, up, down etc...

-* Then there is a sub commmand when the player get hit my an enemy using: _'destroy(player)'_.
+* Then there is a sub command when the player gets hit by an enemy using: _'destroy(player)'_.

 ```JS
 const player = add([